Social Work and Community Development

 The Many Titles of a Community Social Worker

 The role of the social worker in community development is not permanently fixed — rather, they have varying roles depending on the needs of the communities they serve.
 They work for social services agencies, nonprofits, and grassroots organizations.
-Some of the titles held by those dedicated to community social work are:
+View some career options for social work professionals here and explore some of the titles held by those dedicated to community social work:

 - Caseworker.
 Because a community is only as healthy, vibrant, and successful as the individuals and families that live within it, social workers in this field often assume the role of caseworker.
 In this role, social workers assess and address the needs of those individuals and families who make up the larger community they serve.